-Rupert Matthews is the Conservative candidate for Police and Crime Commissioner in Leicestershire and Rutland.
+Rupert Matthews is the Police and Crime Commissioner in Leicestershire and Rutland.

 Prior to his election, Rupert worked in publishing writing a wide variety of children's and history books, including one on The Battle of Lincoln and food and drink in Leicestershire.